harrycresswell/harry/content/newsletter/23-08-01-august/index.md

 ### 🗓 What I’m up to this month

-- Launching my new SCSS/CSS starter
+- Launching my new SCSS/CSS starter.
-- Finishing up the first part of [Practical Hugo](https://practicalhugo.com/)
+- Finishing up the first part of [Practical Hugo](https://practicalhugo.com/).

 ### Thank you for reading